-Implementing a good monitoring system at partnership capturing the level, achievements and results of the partnership, and introducing impact tracking mechanisms are also indispensable for maximising impact.
+Implementing a good monitoring system at the partnership level, capturing the achievements and results of the partnership, and introducing impact tracking mechanisms are also indispensable for maximising impact.
 Tools, such as logframes and result frameworks, as well as appointing monitoring & evaluation officers within partnerships (or at a programme level in case individual partnerships and projects are relatively small), are important for monitoring and impact tracking.
 Yet, this does not appear to be a common practice for many partnerships operating in Sub-Saharan Africa.